Find Trade Colleges

 Who Is Getting an Associate’s Degree in Precision Metal Working?

 This is one of the most frequently chosen trade school majors.
 It is the 8th most popular in the country with 4,724 students graduating with an associate’s in precision metal working in 2021.
-This major attracts more men than women.
-About 91% of the graduates in this field are male.
+This major tends to be male dominated.
+About 90% of recent graduates are men.

 Racial-Ethnic Diversity